NextServ/government_ph/README.md

 docker-compose up
 ```

-Wait for some time (usually around 10-20 mins. depending on your computer machine) until the setup script creates a site.
+Wait for some time (usually around 10-20 mins. depending on your computer machine) until the setup script creates a site or you're seeing the Debugger PIN text.
 After that you can access `http://localhost:8000` in your browser and the login screen should show up.

 Use the following credentials to log in: